 Even their nutritional information shows that the only gluten-free options on the menu are red beans, rice, applesauce, and coleslaw.
 None of these foods are even remotely low-carb, so it looks like you’ll be rolling up your sleeves and picking the breading off your chicken just to eat something that isn’t loaded with carbs.

 #3.
 Order a wing, leg, or a thigh

 Popeyes has a live well menu that offers food options for under 350 calories.
 While none of these foods are low-carb, you can improvise by ordering a single chicken thigh and wing for 280 and 210 calories, respectively.

-You can drop your calorie and overall carb intake by picking the breading off these pieces of chicken.
+You can drop your calories and overall carb intake by picking the breading off these pieces of chicken.
 They also offer two chicken legs for 340 calories, but again, you can reduce the carbs and calories by peeling off the breading.

 Thighs, legs, and wings tend to have more fat than chicken breasts, so you’ll be keeping your dietary fat levels up if needed.
 Popeyes also has blackened tenders for around 170 calories per three tenders.
 These are batter-free and non-breaded, according to the website.

 #4.
-Ask about your option
+Ask about your options

 If you’re really feeling adventurous (or desperate) for a piece of chicken that isn’t fried, you can always ask your local Popeyes about your options.
 They should be able to drop a piece of non-breaded meat on the grill or in the fryer for you.

 Maybe they even have a side dish back behind their counters that you can eat, such as a salad.
 Don’t get your hopes up as you might be disappointed, but it doesn’t hurt to ask!

 Popeyes recently made the news because they ran out of buns for their sandwiches and suffered rage from an angry mob of hungry customers as a result.